timothylimyl/Custom-Traffic-Light-State-Detector/README.md

 # Custom Traffic Light State Detector

-A custom object detection model was trained to detect the state of traffic lights for the Self-Driving Capstone Nanodegree offered by Udacity.
+A custom object detection model was trained to detect the state of traffic lights for the Udacity Self-Driving Capstone Project.
 The goal of the detector is to allow a self driving car to detect the states of traffic lights and react accordingly.

 ## Sample Result: